Gabriel-0110/unifiedtech/docs/SMS_Privacy_Policy.md

 **Note:** This program does not include marketing or promotional content.
 Mobile phone numbers collected for SMS communications are used solely for service-related messaging and are not shared with third parties for marketing or promotional purposes.

+**mobile opt-in information won't be shared with third parties for marketing purposes.**

 ## 3. Information We Collect

 When you opt-in to our SMS program, we collect: